ddshep/scorecard/readme.txt

 - rank.do generates the list of suggested colleges that "outrank" each school based on our algorithm parameters

 build.do will download the raw data from the web through a Unix shell.
 I'm not certain that this step will work if you're running Stata for Windows.
 The syntax may be Mac-specific.
 Let me know if that's the case and I can send you the data files.

-All output, including the list of suggested schools and some graphs and descriptive statistics about the sample restrictions, gets stored in the output directory.
+All output, including the list of suggested schools and some graphs and descriptive statistics about the sample restrictions,gets stored in the output directory.
+The output directory can’t be seen in the repo as is.
+It gets created when you run the program.